 Whether intentional or not, delaying Elliott’s response proved a brilliant strategic move.
 After word spread overnight that Elliott would deliver his rebuttal the next day, Members crowded the House Floor and African-American visitors packed the public galleries to hear Elliott speak.
 Reporters sat in the press gallery, pens poised.
 There was an immediate, visible contrast between Elliott and Stephens.
 Stephens was old and frail, but Elliott was only 31, tall and square-shouldered, and he strode confidently into the chamber.
 Though he later admitted to feeling nervous, Elliott spoke with rhetorical flourish, and rarely referred to his notes.
 Standing straight and gesturing enthusiastically, he converted his reportedly quick temper into a passionate response.
 Elliott subtly poked fun of Stephens’ stature and personal history, at one point referring to the Georgian’s arguments as “impotent.”
 “Sir, the gentleman from Georgia has learned much since 1861,” Elliott declared, “but he is still a laggard.”
 Elliott dismissed Stephens’ extensive constitutional argument, claiming he would not take such a legal lesson from someone who had so recently sought “the break up of the Union of these States and to blot the American Republic from the galaxy of nations.”
 Elliott argued that African Americans were entitled to the protections of the Fourteenth Amendment and the Constitution in all spheres of life.
 He concluded by listing the contributions made by African Americans to the United States and praised the impressive way in which freedmen and women had integrated themselves so newly into the political process.
-“The passage of this bill will determine the civil status, not only of the negro, but of any class of citizens who may feel themselves discriminated against,” Elliott said.
+“The passage of this bill will determine the civil status, not only of the negro, but of any other class of citizens who may feel themselves discriminated against,” Elliott said.
 “It will form the cap-stone of that temple of liberty. . . .
 [W]e are at last politically free.
 The last vestiture only is needed—civil rights.”115

 Elliott ended his speech to an eruption of wild applause.
 Democrats—who had sat at their desks on the House Floor and feigned inattention—found themselves staring at Elliott during his delivery.
 Members on the Republican side (and reportedly some Democrats) lined up to shake Elliott’s hand afterward; he was later greeted at his Washington, DC, boardinghouse with a large crowd and a brass band.116 Journalists pounced on the symbolism of the exchange between Elliott and Stephens: a man described as “blacker than boot polish,” had verbally skewered one of the former Confederacy’s stalwart politicians.
 The South Carolinian “has demonstrated the real force of the new order of things,” a reporter from the Chicago Tribune declared.117